apzuba/projects/Python/ML-Keras/README.md

 @authors: Adam Zuba, Paweł Ciślik, Agnija Bogdaniuk, Supervision: prof. dr. hab. inż.
 Grzegorz Nalepa

 Regonising the semantic valence of a text is a complex function.
 The goal of the project was to train and choose the best Machine Learning model for recognising the emotional valence of a text, adjusting for the multi-factor influences.
 The models were trained and used in both the English and Polish languages.
-The database for the Polish langauge was scrapped with a script from a populer film reviews website (filmweb.pl).
+The database for the Polish langauge was scrapped with a script from the internet (from a populer film reviews website - filmweb.pl).

 The project implemented: